Thursday, May 9, 2024 · 0 min read

 The SIRIUS CHG-type signal conditioners are a great example of a versatile charge mode signal conditioner.
 In addition to handling charge sensors, it can also act as a low-voltage conditioner and an IEPE signal conditioner.

-Strain gage signal conditioner
+Strain gage and load cell signal conditioner

 Strain gauge signal conditioners have perhaps the most complex job in the world of data acquisition.
 First, they must support multiple hook-up schemes, from the relatively simple full-bridge configuration to quarter and half-bridge configurations, each with several wiring options.
 And when something other than a full bridge hook-up is selected, they are expected to also provide the resistors that are needed to complete the Wheatstone bridge circuit.